 The third method of therapy for atopic dermatitis (environmental allergies) is allergy injections.
 Other names for allergy injections include desensitization, hyposensitization, allergy vaccine, or allergen-specific immunotherapy.
 Immunotherapy involves a series of injections of diluted allergens.
 Over time, these injections make a pet less sensitive to their allergens and thus less allergic.
 Most pet owners are able to learn how to give the injections at home.
 When based on the results of intradermal allergy testing, immunotherapy helps manage the allergies in approximately 70-90% of pets.
 Most pets will respond to immunotherapy within 6-9 months, but some pets will require up to a year of immunotherapy injections before a full benefit can be noted.

 The Angell Dermatology Service provides intradermal allergy testing, serologic allergy testing and custom immunotherapy formulation for allergic dogs and cats.
 We take a comprehensive and thorough approach to diagnosing and managing your pet’s allergies.
-Each immunotherapy treatment plan is tailored to your pet’s clinical signs, environment and test results and is custom-formulated by Dr. Klaus Loft of the Angell Dermatology service.
+Each immunotherapy treatment plan is tailored to your pet’s clinical signs, environment and test results and is custom-formulated by your pet’s dermatologist.

 Otitis externa is the medical term for ear inflammation.
 Most cases of otitis externa also have an infection that is causing the ear inflammation.